grame-cncm/faustdoc/src/tutorials/teensy.md

 }
 ```

 First, the header file (`.h`) of the object generated with `faust2teensy` is included.
 An instance of `FaustSawtooth` is then created.
-Since the Teensy (3.6/4.0) that we're using for this tutorial is equipped with a Teensy Audio Shied, we also create an instance of `AudioOutputI2S` and `AudioControlSGTL5000`.
-We then connect the Faust object to the 2 outputs of the audio shield using `AudioConnection`s.
+Since the Teensy (3.6/4.0) that we're using for this tutorial is equipped with a Teensy Audio Shield, we also create an instance of `AudioOutputI2S` and `AudioControlSGTL5000`.
+We then connect the Faust object to the two outputs of the audio shield using `AudioConnection`s.
 Note that if the Faust object had a stereo output (i.e., `process = os.sawtooth(freq)*gain <: _,_`), the following should have been written instead:

 ```
 AudioConnection patchCord0(faustSawtooth,0,out,0);
 AudioConnection patchCord1(faustSawtooth,1,out,1);
 ```

-The number of inputs and outputs of objects generated with `faust2teensy` corresponds to the number inputs and outputs of the Faust program.
+The number of inputs and outputs of objects generated with `faust2teensy` corresponds to the number of inputs and outputs of the Faust program.

-2 bytes of memory are allocated in `setup()`.
-Note that if the Faust object had audio inputs, this number should probably be greater (i.e., typically 6 for stereo in and stereo out).
+Two audio blocks of memory are allocated in `setup()`.
+Note that if the Faust object had audio inputs, this number should probably be greater (i.e., typically six for stereo in and stereo out).

 `audioShield.enable()` activates the audio shield and `audioShield.volume(0.1)` sets the gain of the headphone output (this step is optional).